Kong/docs.konghq.com/app/_hub/bitnami/microsoft_azure/index.md

 type: integration

-desc: The Bitnami Kong Stack provides a one-click install solution for Kong.
+desc: The Bitnami Kong Stack provides a one-click install solution for Kong
 description: |
   The Bitnami Kong Stack provides a one-click install solution for Kong.
   Bitnami certifies that the images are secure, up-to-date, and packaged using